 For over a decade, Jonathan has critically examined mobile telephony in the developing world, focusing on its implications for socio-economic development and inclusion in the information society.
 His latest book, After Access: Inclusion, Development, and a More Mobile Internet was published by the MIT Press in November 2015.
 Spanning over three dozen scholarly articles, his projects have included Microenterprise Development, Digital Financial Services, Citizen Journalism, Mobile Health, and Youth & New Media.

 He is affiliate at the Berkman Klein Center for Internet & Society at Harvard University.
-Prior to joining Caribou Digital, Jonathan was a researcher in the Technology for Emerging Markets Group at Microsoft Research, a Post-Doctoral Research Fellow at the Earth Institute at Columbia University, and a consultant with Monitor Company and the OTF Group in Boston, MA..
+Prior to joining Caribou Digital, Jonathan was a Researcher in the Technology for Emerging Markets Group at Microsoft Research, a Post-Doctoral Research Fellow at the Earth Institute at Columbia University, and a consultant with the Monitor Group in Boston, MA..
 Jonathan’s Ph.D. is from Stanford University in Communication Research.
 Further details on his research can be found at jonathandonner.com

 Before Caribou, Tim was in GSMA’s Mobile for Development area as Operations Director, and as interim Managing Director, working with global donor organisations to build mobile services to improve access and content to help improve the lives of the poorest people in the world.
 This covered the full range of development programme implementation from bids, to grant award and management, to implementation, monitoring, evaluation, knowledge sharing and sustainability building.

 In previous roles, Tim was a Director in the UK Government’s Home Office and worked for a major mobile operator, for one of the top 5 consulting firms and also for a global IT company delivering programmes across developing ex-USSR countries.
 Tim started his career as a Weapons Engineer Office in nuclear submarines in the Royal Navy.
 He has over 25 years’ experience in managing complex programmes across the Telecoms, Government, Finance and Defence sectors, including many years of international experience.
 Tim is based in the UK.